ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

     $ echo "3E 00" | isotpsend -s 7e1 -d 7e9 can0

-The "3E 00" means that you want to use the service "Tester Preset" with parameter "0x00".
+The "3E 00" means that you want to use the service "Tester Present" with parameter "0x00".
+Tester Present is a simple service to let the ECU know that you are currently working on it and prevent it from timing out.

 You should observe on your isotprecv terminal that you received the answer "7E 00":

 .. image:: img/isotprecv_test.png